 As companies start down this path, Seiner suggests they look at how this information will be collected immediately.
 He noted: “While the market has made lots of tools available, companies considering them need to demonstrate their value.
 This means focusing on immediate pooling and ensuring the information is collected consistently.”
 A process for defining, reviewing, and providing feedback on information considered as Critical Data Elements needs to be in place.

 Change management workflow needs to be available for dictionaries and glossaries.
 That way Data Stewards and people on the ground floor of “the organization can participate, ensuring and providing adequate definitions, and addressing the questions raised by the business community about the data.”

 Just as a construction company would not build a house in one day, Seiner believes organizations create data dictionaries and business glossaries over time.
 He stated that the success of this incremental approach comes from “discussion around the reasonable number of elements the we include in our dictionary, e.g. an adequate time frame to put in place.
 Furthermore, we will want to engage Data Stewards in this approach.”

 Building a successful business glossary and data dictionary requires sticking to his four principles: formally governing contents, involving the business in the definition, production and use of tool, applying structure and guidance, and incrementally building and managing data dictionaries.
 Seiner concluded by sharing a high-level view and a conceptual framework in putting together business glossaries and dictionaries that work.

-Here is the video of the Enterprise Data Governance Online Presentation:
+Here is the Enterprise Data Governance Online presentation: